xAPI-vle/moodle-logstore_xapi/README.md

 - After it's enabled, click `Settings` on that row
 - Configure the following settings and click Save:
 ![](xapi-config.png)
+Make sure to uncheck "Send statements by scheduled task?" because it relies on a cron that does not seem to be running.

 *Note: * I disabled batching in above config so that its real-time.
 This is BAD for real deployments but helpful for us.
 Also you'll note the LRS hostname is the alias from the docker-compose in our custom moodle-docker config.
 It should work as-is.